nextflow-io/nextflow/docs/amazons3.md

 }
 ```

-If the access credentials are not found in the above file, Nextflow looks for AWS credentials in the following order:
+For AWS storage, if the access credentials are not found in the above file, Nextflow looks for credentials in the following order:

 1. The `nextflow.config` file in the pipeline execution directory
 2. The environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`